MrPlusGH/NPlusMiner/README.md

             - UserName = your MPH user name
             - WorkerName = your worker name
             - PricePenaltyFactor = See explanation below
+	    - Algorithm = List of included or excluded Aglo on pool (see example files)

           - Usage
             - The file Config\PoolsConfig.json contains per pool configuration details.
 If a pool is listed in this file, the specific settings will be taken into account.
 If not, the setting for the entry name default will be used.